-- o Documentation that supports your CEVR and inventory immediately prior to the loss occurrence. - Required documentation includes, but is not limited to, the following: - A detailed listing that includes the full name of each specific plant; - Acceptable sales records for any specific plants that were sold the previous 60 days or 12 months, as applicable, that support the determination of approved sales value for each specific plant as described in section 1 of the CE Crop Provisions; and - Documentation or demonstrated performance of your ability to properly obtain specific plants and carry out good production practices related to the maintenance of the specific plants. - A copy of the destruction order. - If requested, you must provide: - Your most recent inventory; and - Purchase and verifiable sales records from the date of your most recent inventory to the date of loss occurrence.
+- Documentation that supports your CEVR and inventory immediately prior to the loss occurrence. - o Required documentation includes, but is not limited to, the following: - A detailed listing that includes the full name of each specific plant; - Acceptable sales records for any specific plants that were sold the previous 60 days or 12 months, as applicable, that support the determination of approved sales value for each specific plant as described in section 1 of the CE Crop Provisions; and - Documentation or demonstrated performance of your ability to properly obtain specific plants and carry out good production practices related to the maintenance of the specific plants. - A copy of the destruction order or, in the event of a quarantine, the AQRS.
+If - requested, you must provide: - Your most recent inventory; and - Purchase and verifiable sales records from the date of your most recent inventory to the date of loss occurrence.

-• How are losses determined?
+How are losses determined?